dkassin/Crypto-PulseBot/README.md

 **MAKE SURE to add the config files to your .gitignore (THIS IS IMPORTANTE)**

 If you do not already have a .gitignore file, create a file in called .gitignore and add google_auth.json and config.json to it.

+**This should complete basic setup**

+**The google sheet is very senstive to naming conventions, make sure of the following**

+-  This utilizes the coinbase API, all coin tickers should be in the column A in the google sheet.
+-  The sheet name in the bottom left should be Prices.
+-  The coin symbols in the google sheet should be in the format ETH-USD, the live price should populate in the B column.

+# Happy Hunting!!